pavelzaichyk/flutter_unity_ads/example/README.md

 # unity_ads_example

-Demonstrates how to use the unity_ads plugin.
+Demonstrates how to use the unity_ads_plugin plugin.

 ## Getting Started